 6 ways to earn more as a wellness coach

 #1.
-Offer group coaching or a membership plan
+Offer group coaching or a membership community plan

 Group coaching allows you to scale your business by working with more clients and earning more per hour without working more hours since multiple people are paying for the same time slot.